-- (vii) The licensee violates any provision of chapter 69.50 RCW or this chapter. - (b) A licensee may request voluntary cancellation of a license at any time.
+(vi) The research licensee fails to maintain security requirements for the licensed research facility; or (vii) The licensee violates any provision of chapter 69.50 RCW or this chapter.

+(b) A licensee may request voluntary cancellation of a license at any time.
 The licensee must request cancellation of a research license to the WSLCB in writing.
-The voluntary cancellation of a research license does not result in a hearing right. - (8) ((Marijuana)) Cannabis disposal requirements. - (a) Licensees must dispose of $((\frac{marijuana}{2}))$ cannabis as provided in WAC 314-55-097. - (b) Licensees must dispose of ( $(\frac{marijuana}{marijuana})$ ) $\frac{cannabis}{may}$ if the research license is discontinued for any reason.
-A licensee may transfer plants to another ( $(\frac{marijuana}{may})$ ) $\frac{cannabis}{may}$ research licensee.
-A licensee may work with the WSLCB to dispose of ( $(\frac{marijuana}{may})$ ) $\frac{cannabis}{may}$ plants. - (9) An applicant or licensee may request an administrative hearing to contest the withdrawal, denial, nonrenewal, or revocation of a research license pursuant to chapter 34.05 RCW.
+The voluntary cancellation of a research license does not result in a hearing right.

+(8) ((Marijuana)) Cannabis disposal requirements.

+(a) Licensees must dispose of ((marijuana)) cannabis as provided in WAC 314-55-097.

+(b) Licensees must dispose of ((marijuana)) cannabis if the research license is discontinued for any reason.
+A licensee may transfer plants to another ((marijuana)) cannabis research licensee.
+A licensee may work with the WSLCB to dispose of ((marijuana or marijuana)) can- nabis or cannabis plants.

+(9) An applicant or licensee may request an administrative hearing to contest the withdrawal, denial, nonrenewal, or revocation of a research license pursuant to chapter 34.05 RCW.
 A request for a hearing must be made in writing and received by the WSLCB no later than ((twenty)) 20 days after the date the notification of withdrawal, denial, nonrenewal, or revocation was mailed to the applicant or licensee.
 Appeal requests submitted in paper form may be delivered to the WSLCB in person during normal business hours at 3000 Pacific Avenue S.E., Olympia, WA 98501, or mailed to the WSLCB.
 Mailed appeal requests must be addressed to: WSLCB, ATTN: Adjudicative Proceedings Coordinator, P.O.
 Box 43076, Olympia, WA 98504-3076 or, for certified mail, WSLCB, ATTN: Adjudicative Proceedings Coordinator, 3000 Pacific Avenue S.E., Olympia, WA 98501.